Essen Minster: Westwork

 The belief that the unknown architect of Essen Abbey church was one of the best architects of his time is based particularly on the westwork, which even today is the classic view of the church.
 As in the earlier churches, the westwork is only a little wider than the aisles of the nave.
 From the outside, the westwork appears as an almost square central tower crowned by an octagonal belfry with a pyramidal roof.
-At the west end there were two octagonal side towers, containing staircases to the belfry, which reached to just below the bell story of the belfry.
-The bell story of the central tower and the uppermost stories of the side towers have arched windows.
-Two story side rooms with arched windows on the upper floor are attached to the north and south sides of the central tower.
+At the west end there were two octagonal side towers, containing staircases to the belfry, which reached to just below the bell storey of the belfry.
+The bell storey of the central tower and the uppermost stories of the side towers have arched windows.
+Two-storey side rooms with arched windows on the upper floor are attached to the north and south sides of the central tower.
 On the ground floor of these side rooms, doors set in niches lead into the church – the central entrance of the earlier church was abandoned and a large, round-arched window installed in its place.
 With that, the westwork ceased to operate as a processional entrance to the church.
 Instead, the squat structure offered an optical counterpoint to the massive east part of the building.

 From the outside the westwork appears to be composed of three towers, which envelop the west choir, which takes the form of a crossing which has been divided in half.
 No similar structure is known.
 There is a west choir in the central room in the shape of a half-hexagon, surrounded by a passageway.
 A flat niche is located in the middle of the west wall, with the entrances to the two side towers in flat niches on either side of it.
 The westwork opens toward the double bay through a large arch supported by pillars.
 An altar dedicated to Saint Peter stands in the west choir in front of this arch.
 The walls follow the model of the west choir of Aachen Cathedral in their construction, which also has the use of the octagon as a belfry in common.
 On the ground floor there are three arches divided by hexagonal pillars.
 There are two levels of arch openings of the upper level in colonnades, with recycled ancient capitals on the columns.